 The future of the euro

-The future of the euro and how the Euro will affect international trade will be formed by two key trends: domestic innovations, especially the digital euro project, and external dynamics, including expanding the euro area and competing with other global currencies.
+The future of the euro and how the Euro will affect iernational trade will be formed by two key trends: domestic innovations, especially the digital euro project, and external dynamics, including expanding the euro area and competing with other global currencies.

 Digital Euro Project: A step towards European strategic independence?